Brighter-bits/EverybodyCodes/README.md

 Okay, part 1 complete, but part two looks like it will need a Tensor.

 Spent more hours on that, don't use a Tensor, it is FAR too much work.
-Instead, I'll have a dictionary which holds all of the points I have visited, if I get a new point, nothing will happen as it is already set to True.
+Instead, I'll have a dictionary which holds all of the points I have visited, if I get a new point, nothing will happen as the point is already in the dictionary.
 I will then count how many items I have in the dictionary.

 The next one is harder, I have paths, and I need to find the shortest distances.........
 A* again?
 Really?
 I just did that in the last quest...